lukestein-classes/fdap/data/README.md

 # FDAP Sample Data Files

 GitHub requires that files be less than 100MB (50MB recommended).
 Additional submissions welcome!
+Note that by default GitHub does not turn `csv` files into downloads, so you may have to choose `Save As…` in your web browser.

 **Caution:**
 1. Data may not be up to date (and may be inaccurate for other reasons); do not rely on materials in this repository for any critical analysis